 A well-stocked pantry is like a treasure chest.
 We store our favorites snacks, cookies, chocolate, cooking sauces, gourmet oils, etc. We keep staple foods that help us prepare nutritious meals for ourselves and our family.

 What is the definition of staple foods?

 Staple foods are foods that we consider invaluable in our kitchen.
 These types of foods have multiples uses and are seldom bought in bulk because of their low prices.
 Staple foods such as rice and beans help us create several recipes that are invaluable in the kitchen.

 The difference between kitchen pantries around the world

 Staple food’s definition is simple and is the same everywhere.
-These foods can be stored easily throughout the year, are nutritious, and easy to find.
+These foods can be stored easily throughout the year, are nutritious, and are easy to find.

 There isn’t much difference between kitchen pantries around the world.
 The difference may be, for example, the type of rice or the type of beans as well as in the way the food is prepared.

 Foods you need to keep in your Caribbean pantry.

-A pantry concept is to store food supply and basic ingredients you need to prepare your homemade food.
+A pantry concept is to store food supplies and essential ingredients you need to prepare your homemade food.